 Many businesses invest heavily in their website and online channel without a clear plan of how it supports their business and future plans.
-The probable result is a great looking website that doesn’t necessarily do the job you need it to do, or can’t grow.
+The probable result is a great looking website that doesn’t necessarily do the job you need it to do, more about or can’t grow.

 As businesses grow, sometimes the original technology choices no longer support the current business.
 Issues emerge associated with expansion and the failure of the underlying technology to keep up.
 These can quickly turn into big problems if not managed and planned for carefully.

 It is not uncommon that as far as the online part of the business is concerned, the choice of technology was made quickly, perhaps with not much thought as to where the business would be down the track.
 The internet has changed many business models.
 You might find the technology used when the business was much smaller is the wrong building material now your business has grown.

 Once the web was solely a showcase for the business.
 Now in many cases it is the business, the information point where your customers and suppliers interact to order your products and services and share information about themselves…

 If your business has reached the point where your website is now a significant or growing channel, it’s time to check your current infrastructure.

 Here are seven signs your technology is not keeping pace with your business:

 1. Your web won’t communicate with your other internal and external (supplier) systems;

 2. You’re taking orders and inputting the same information into one or more systems manually;

 3. You know nothing or very little about your customers and can’t tailor your marketing to them based on their preferences;